bguijt/turingpi2/projects/talos/shell/README.md

 INSTALLER=ghcr.io/bguijt/installer:v1.6.7-4
 ```

-1. `CLUSTERNAME` is an arbitrary name, used as a label in your local client configuration.
+1. `CLUSTERNAME` is an arbitrary name, used as a label in your local client configuration
-   It should be unique in the configuration on your local workstation.
-It is also used as
+   and as kubernetes context name.
+It should be unique in the configuration on your local
-   the name of the Kubernetes context you want to use.
+   workstation.
 2. `IPS` is an array of IP addresses where the install script expects your RK1 nodes to be at.
 3. `HOSTNAMES` is an array of hostnames to be applied for each RK1 node.
 4. `ROLES` is an array of either `"controlplane"` or `"worker"` values determining the role for each RK1 node.
    As far as I know, you can have only two variants of this array (when creating a 4-node cluster):
    `("controlplane" "controlplane" "controlplane" "worker")` or `("controlplane" "worker" "worker" "worker")`,
-   either 3 or 1 controlplane nodes.
+   either 3 or 1 ControlPlane nodes.
 Read [Why should a Kubernetes control plane be three nodes?](https://www.siderolabs.com/blog/why-should-a-kubernetes-control-plane-be-three-nodes/)
-   for my choice of using three control plane nodes.
+   for my choice of using three ControlPlane nodes.
 5. `ENDPOINT_IP` is a reserved IP address which is not used yet but out of reach for your router's DHCP service.
 6. `IMAGE` is the [Talos image you downloaded](https://github.com/nberlee/talos/releases).